Aapok0/tmux-tools/README.md

 1. Install the required command line tools: [tmux](https://github.com/tmux/tmux/wiki/Installing) and [zoxide](https://github.com/ajeetdsouza/zoxide#installation)
 2. Clone this repository
-3. Move the script to a bin directory in path variable or add the's script's path to path variable with:
+3. Move the script to a bin directory in path variable (I have it in /usr/local/bin/) or add the's script's path to path variable with:

 ```bash
 export PATH="/path/to/script:$PATH"